Rogan Josh Recipe (Lamb Rogan Josh)

 How to use Ratan Jot

 Ratan Jot or Alkanet root – The root of this plant was extensively used in traditional Indian cooking for its color.
 What’s more, it even imparts a mild flavor.
-This ingredient is optional and you may skip it.
+This ingredient is optional and you may omit it.
 It is available online easily and here is how to use it if you are able to source it.

 Heat two tablespoons of ghee or oil in a saucepan along with a few pieces of the ratan jot.
 Keep stirring for 1 to 2 mins until ratan jot is soaked up in ghee.
 I had to add more ghee and more herb.
+Please use more as required.

 Dried Cockscomb Flower – Instead of Ratan Jot, you can use dried cockscomb flower also.
 Soak them in warm water for 20 minutes.
 Strain and use it.
 It gives the dish a distinctive taste (very mild) and color to the dish.